Arjunar92/StackOverflow_dev_survey/README.md

 5. What are the programming languages that pay the most in the USA and India?

 ### Data Understanding
+This involves some basic expoloratory analysis of data to get a better understanding about the data to evaluate them.

 ### Data Preparation
+Here we modify data to a state such that it is fit for analysis.

 ### Data Analytics and Insights
+Answer the business questions and other additional insights.

 ### Model Building
+Build a model to predict salary.

 ## Licensing, Authors, Acknowledgements
 [StackOverflow](https://insights.stackoverflow.com/survey) for the data.